arakdraja/zimbra-docker/README.md

 # Zimbra
 In this Repository you will find different Zimbra Scripts.
+Please note that Zimbra is working on Docker as well in the upstream: https://github.com/Zimbra/zm-docker

 # Docker
 ## Install Docker